 - 1 Tablespoon finely grated lemon rind/zest/skin

 - 1/2 cup oil

 - 3/4 teaspoon salt

 DirectionsPreheat oven to 160°C/350°F. Grease and dust a loaf tin with flour; tap out excess.

-In a large bowl, using your fingers, rub 3/4 cup sugar with 1 Tablespoon lemon zest/rind until sugar is moist.
+Grate the skin/rind of 1 lemon.
+In a large bowl, using your fingers, rub 3/4 cup sugar with the grated lemon zest/rind until sugar is moist.

 The rest goes pretty fast.
 Into the bowl, pour in the 3/4 cup yoghurt, 1/2 cup oil, 2 beaten eggs and 1/2 teaspoon vanilla extract.
 Mix.

 You could do this in a separate bowl, or the same bowl.
 If it is in a separate bowl, mix the dry ingredients together.

 Or simply, into the wet ingredients, add the 1 1/2 cups flour, 2 teaspoons baking powder and 3/4 teaspoon salt.
 Use a spatula or a wooden spoon and lightly mix until combined.
 Even though it look lumpy it is fine.